0ksks/memematch/slides.md

 </v-click>

 <!--
-Let me explain our retrieval algorithm.
-We use two separate encoders - M3E for Chinese text and CLIP for images.
-Then we apply Reciprocal Rank Fusion to combine the rankings, which has been proven to work better than simple score averaging.
+The retrieval uses M3E for text and CLIP for images.
+We combine them with Reciprocal Rank Fusion, which considers rank positions and handles multimodal data better than averaging.
+Search completes in 0.1-0.3 seconds across 4,648 memes.
 -->

 ---